go-glx/ecs/readme.md

 Library use generics for typing and require go1.18

-Not Safe for concurrent use
+- Not Safe for concurrent use
+- [WIP] Not stable API until version 1.0

 --